Table of Contents

-When you outsource fulfillment to ShipBob, all of your data is centralized in one place: your ShipBob dashboard.
+When you outsource fulfilment to ShipBob, all of your data is centralised in one place: your ShipBob dashboard.
 Our software tracks purchasing trends over time to help you with inventory forecasting based on seasonal demand, holidays, and more.

 “ShipBob’s analytics tool is also really cool.
 It helps us a lot with planning inventory reorders, seeing when SKUs are going to run out, and we can even set up email notifications so that we’re alerted when a SKU has less than a certain quantity left.
 There is a lot of value in their technology.”